SumianVoice/TransVoice-Wiki/wiki/pages/microbehaviours/mimicry.md

 ## Benefits of mimicry
 - helps you learn speech patterns
-- if you find your self perception is negative, it can help you get a voice that sounds 'less like you'
+- if you find your self perception is negative, it can help you get a voice that sounds 'less like you' and overcome self bias
-- helps learn microbehaviours
+- helps learn microbehaviours and other unconscious aspects of voice that are difficult to change normally